javascript-obfuscator/javascript-obfuscator/README.md

 ### `sourceMapMode`
 Type: `string` Default: `separate`

-Specify source map generation mode:
+Specifies source map generation mode:
 * `inline` - emit a single file with source maps instead of having a separate file;
 * `separate` - generates corresponding '.map' file with source map.
 If obfuscator run through CLI - adds link to source map file to the end of file with obfuscated code `//# sourceMappingUrl=file.js.map`.